Concurrent Deterministic Skiplist and Other Data Structures: Motivation

 \section{Motivation}

 Most modern high performance machines have many-core CPUs with high core counts~\cite{top500}.
 The CPUs may be used alongside accelerators for compute intensive applications.
-Many computational science applications have shown scalability~\cite{astro} on many-core and heterogeneous nodes due to their regular memory access patterns which have natural spatial and temporal localities, low page faults and cache misses.
+Many computational science applications have shown scalability~\cite{astro} on many-core and heterogeneous nodes due to their regular memory access patterns which have natural spatial and temporal localities, lower page faults and cache misses.
 Distributed data-intensive workloads~\cite{ycsb} which perform point location and range searches have less spatial and temporal localities compared to applications from computational science.
 These workloads do not scale as well as their counterparts in computational science on high performance machines.
-In this paper, we discuss the performance of three fundamental data structures that are used for storing and querying data in data-intensive applications on many-core NUMA nodes~\cite{numa}.
-Performance can be improved if search applications use scalable concurrent data structures.
-For example, using suitable functions that convert queries to keys, point location may use concurrent hash tables and range searches may use concurrent skiplists for query processing.
+In this paper, we discuss the performance of three fundamental data structures that are used for storing and querying data in data-intensive applications.
+Performance of such applications on many-core NUMA nodes~\cite{numa} can be improved by using scalable concurrent data structures.
+For example, using suitable functions that map queries to keys, point location and range searches can be made parallel using concurrent hash tables and skiplists.